 Hot Tub Troubleshooting: Answering the Most Common Questions

-Fall is one of the most beautiful times of the year in East Texas.
-We are blessed with great weather that brings a crispness to the air and refreshes our summer heat saturated homes.
-It’s a perfect time to be outside with family, barbecuing, enjoying outdoor football games, and relaxing in your spa.
-Since we will be using the spa more, I wanted to do some hot tub troubleshooting to our most frequently asked questions.
+East Texas offers the perfect location to be outside with family, barbecuing, enjoying outdoor football games, and relaxing in your spa.
+Since we’re all using our spas more, we wanted to do some hot tub troubleshooting to our most frequently asked questions.

 These helpful hints and quick solutions will make your family time around the spa even better.
 The best is that several of these problems are easy solutions that don’t require service calls or add any costs.
 If you have a Hot Spring Spa that filters the water 100% of the time, these common problems may occur less frequently